passportxyz/passport-docs/pages/building-with-passport/tutorials/integrating-onchain-stamp-data.md

 }
 ```

 ### Extracting Stamps

-The next step is to write a function to extract the Stamp names from `passportData` into an array, and then set the values of the state variables `stamps`.
+The next step is to write a function to extract the Stamp names from `passportData` into an array and then set the values of the state variables `stamps`.
 The following code snippet contains that function - you can paste it into your app:

 ```typescript
 async function getStamps(passportInfo: []) {